krishnx/margo/README.md

-templates/edit.html : The HTML form to edit events to the database. templates/events.html : The list of all events. templates/index.html : The home page.
+templates/edit.html : The HTML form to edit events to the database. templates/events.html : The list of all events. templates/index.html : The home page. events.sql : is the sql dump file.
+Load this file to create the database.